List of mammals of Illinois

 This is a list of mammals in Illinois.
 A total of 70 species are listed.
-Species currently extirpated in the state include the white-tailed jackrabbit, American black bear, gray wolf, elk, American marten, cougar, fisher, North American porcupine, and American bison.
+Species currently extirpated in the state include the white-tailed jackrabbit, American black bear, gray wolf, elk, American marten, cougar, fisher, North American porcupine, wolverine, and American bison.

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature: